E (New York City Subway service)

 The E Eighth Avenue Local is a rapid transit service in the B Division of the New York City Subway.
-Its route emblem, or "bullet", is blue since it uses the IND Eighth Avenue Line in Manhattan.
+Its route emblem, or "bullet", is colored blue since it uses the IND Eighth Avenue Line in Manhattan.

-The E operates at all times between Jamaica Center–Parsons Boulevard–Archer Avenue in Jamaica, Queens, and the World Trade Center in Lower Manhattan; limited rush hour service originates and terminates at 179th Street instead of Jamaica Center.
+The E operates 24 hours daily between Jamaica Center–Parsons/Archer in Jamaica, Queens, and the World Trade Center in Lower Manhattan; limited rush hour service originates and terminates at 179th Street instead of Jamaica Center.
 Daytime service makes express stops in Queens (Note: During weekday rush hours and middays, most E trains skip 75th Avenue and Briarwood; at all other times, E trains serve the two stops.) and all stops in Manhattan; overnight service makes all stops along the full route.

 E service, which is one of the most heavily used services in the subway system, started in 1933 with the opening of the IND Queens Boulevard Line.
 In its early years, the E train ran along the Rutgers Street Tunnel and South Brooklyn Line to Brooklyn, though this service pattern stopped by 1940.
 Until 1976, the E train ran to Brooklyn and Queens via the IND Fulton Street Line and IND Rockaway Line during rush hours and to the World Trade Center at other times.
 The E's northern terminal was switched from 179th Street to Jamaica Center with the opening of the IND Archer Avenue Line in 1988.